markur4/plotastic/paper.md

     settings.
 Figures are exported by calling `plt.savefig()`.

-- At version 0.1, `plotastic` supports the pingoun implementation of classical assumption and hypothesis testing, including their parametric/non-parametric and paired/non-paired variants.
+- At version 0.1, `plotastic` supports the pingouin implementation of classical assumption and hypothesis testing, including their parametric/non-parametric and paired/non-paired variants.
   - Assumptions: Normality, Homoscedasticity, Sphericity